dmitrievanthony/ignite/modules/ml/python/docs/examples.rst

 Cache API
 ---------

-Apache Ignite ML Python API allows to fill cache using *int* as a key and NumPy *array* as a value.
+GridGain ML Python API allows to fill cache using *int* as a key and NumPy *array* as a value.
 To make it user have to have Ignite instance which allows to create a new cache or get an existing.

 .. literalinclude:: ../examples/cache.py
   :language: python